slowernews/wisdom-tldr/README.md

 > *'We have the idea that comfort brings happiness.
 Happiness comes from not having fear.'*

+> *'We derive our true sense of fulfillment from constantly pursuing a life of «uncomfortability».'*

-While you create the life of your dreams, lower your expectations and love the life you have.
+Meanwhile, while you create the life of your dreams, lower your expectations and love the life you have.

 <!--
 seek happiness actively (action) and passively (lower expectations)